Get-Your/Get-Your/README.md

 1. Admin role

     a.
-Create

-        Create an admin user role (named `admin_role`) without login privileges.
+Create an admin user role (named `admin_role`) without login privileges

         CREATE ROLE admin_role INHERIT;

     b.
-Grant permissions

-        Assign permissions to `admin_role` and grant this role to the PostgreSQL admin account.
+Grant permissions: assign permissions to `admin_role` and grant this role to the PostgreSQL admin account

         GRANT ALL ON SCHEMA public TO admin_role;
         GRANT ALL ON DATABASE <database_name> TO admin_role;